-In the context of the practices developed by family farmers, in the seven municipalities studied, with regard to the process of implementation of the PNAE, social practice in its operational and social dimension were highlighted.
+In the context of the practices developed by family farmers, in the seven municipalities studied, with regard to the process of implementation of the PNAE, the Social Practice in its operational and social dimension was highlighted.
 The Operational Practice focuses on the specific steps and processes involved in the implementation of the program, as emphasized in the following terms: deliver, sell, price, food, difficulty, invoice, DAP, bidding, schedule, documentation, payment, among others, which were addressed in the previous topic when highlighting the stages of the PNAE.
-Family farmers express the need for greater dissemination and clarification of the steps and procedures involved in the implementation of the PNAE, as verbalized: "sometimes there is a lack of greater disclosure of this (PNAE), so that we are aware of all the stages" (AF-29); "I don't know how this school process works" (AF-18); which "limits people's participation" (AF-07).
-Thus, it is inferred that the lack of knowledge about how the PNAE works may limit the effective participation of other family farmers in the program, indicating the importance of training and awareness programs for family farmers in order to improve their understanding and facilitate their participation in the PNAE, ensuring that the program achieves its objectives of supporting family farming and providing quality food in schools.
+Family farmers express the need for greater dissemination and clarification of the steps and procedures involved in the implementation of the PNAE, as verbalized: "sometimes there is a lack of greater dissemination of this (PNAE), so we are aware of all the steps" (AF-29); "I don't know how this school process works" (AF-18); which "limits people's participation" (AF-07).
+It is thus inferred that the lack of knowledge about how the PNAE works may limit the effective participation of other family farmers in the program, indicating the importance of training and awareness programs for family farmers, in order to improve their understanding and facilitate their participation in the PNAE, ensuring that the program achieves its objectives of supporting family farming and providing quality food in schools.

-With regard to Social Practices, family farmers use a series of terms to describe their experiences and approaches in relation to the PNAE, such as: advice, manner, experience, agreement/negotiation, practical, conversation, custom, past, conviviality, history, culture, among others, as reported below:
+With regard to Social Practices, family farmers use a series of terms to describe their experiences and approaches in relation to the PNAE, such as: advice, way, experience, agreement/negotiation, practice, conversation, custom, past, conviviality, history, culture, among others, as reported below:

-I remember my father and mother planting it this way and it worked, and I really like to follow my parents' advice, and these are the products that I deliver to schools.
+I remember that my father and mother planted it this way and it worked well, and I like to follow my parents' advice, and these are the products that I deliver to schools.
 (AF-18)

-Everyone has their own way of doing it, my habit of planting is like that and it has worked so far.
+Everyone has their way of doing it, my habit of planting is like this and it has worked so far.
 (AF-53)

-at EMATER and school meetings, we sit down, chat, exchange ideas, exchange information, exchange knowledge, know how much a chicken costs, how much a pig costs.
+in EMATER and school meetings we sit down, chat, exchange ideas, exchange information, exchange knowledge, know how much a chicken costs, how much a pig costs.
 (AF-48)